 “My past has been the fire and the inspiration that has prepared me for this honor,” David said days before he picked up the 11th Schneider Ride of Pride, a truck series designed as a rolling tribute to members of the United States Military – past and present.

 A Fort Worth, Texas, resident, David entered the military in 2003, his desire to serve stirred by the 9/11 attacks.
 For David, though, joining the military wasn’t easy at age 38.

-“I couldn’t get a recruiter to call me back, and I knew
+“I couldn’t get a recruiter to call me back, and I knew why,” Price said.

 So, David took it upon himself to drive to the Naval Air Station in Fort Worth.